 Ventilation Exemption Letters provided by mechanical engineers ensure ventilation for all cooking equipment used in a commercial restaurant in cases where the code may not be clear.
 Whether used in the front dining room or the back kitchen, evaluating all appliances is necessary.
 Many ovens, warmers, panini presses, toasters, or waffle makers may not need an extensive ventilation system.
 When the cooking equipment operating temperature, grease, and particulate exhaust remain low enough, the existing room can comply with ventilation requirements.
 (1) (4)

 Ventilation Exemption Letter Requirements

-With the above factors, the Mechanical Engineer can determine and calculate if there is enough ventilation to support the ventless ovens, panini makers, waffle makers.
+With the above factors, the Mechanical Engineer can determine and calculate if there is enough ventilation to support the ventless ovens, panini makers, and waffle makers.
 In most cases, no extensive repairs or additional vents need to be added to the restaurant.
 In all cases, cooking equipment installed correctly and maintained in accordance with the manufacturer’s recommendations works for the restaurant.
-Equally important, installed in well-ventilated areas approved for food preparation, and comply with all local building and fire codes.
+Equally important, installed in well-ventilated areas approved for food preparation and comply with all local building and fire codes.
 (3)